DRIVEN BASE

 Promoting Activities to Maintain and Improve Quality Assurance Together with Our Suppliers

-To continue to offer products that satisfy its customers, DENSO needs to maintain and improve its quality assurance in collaboration with its suppliers, who provide the Company with components and other materials.
+To continue to offer products that satisfy its customers, DENSO needs to maintain and improve its quality assurance in collaboration with all suppliers, who provide the Company with production materials from components to raw materials.

 • Formulated quality assurance manual for suppliers based on items required under the international quality assurance standard IATF 16949

-• Had suppliers implement self-inspections based on quality assurance check sheets (once a year) and carried out on-site inspections based on the results of these self-inspections
+• Had suppliers implement awareness-raising activities through such means as self-inspections based on quality assurance check sheets (once a year) and carried out on-site inspections based on the results of these self-inspections

 • Established quality targets at suppliers and monitored their results (monthly)